unicode-org/cldr/tools/java/org/unicode/cldr/icu/ldml2icu_readme.txt

-README.txt for regex files used by org.unicode.cldr.icu.NewLdml2IcuConverter.
+# README.txt for regex files used by org.unicode.cldr.icu.NewLdml2IcuConverter.
+#
+# Copyright © 2012-2014 Unicode, Inc.
+# CLDR data files are interpreted according to the LDML specification (http://unicode.org/reports/tr35/)
+# For terms of use, see http://www.unicode.org/copyright.html

 ======
 Basics